tarantool/modulekit/README.md

 3. Implement your code in `./mymodule/`.

-   You will have one or more *C submodules*, which export their functions for API calls.
-Also, you may have *Lua modules*, which in their turn may re-export the C submodules' functions for API calls.
+   You will have one or more *C modules*, which export their functions for API calls.
+Also, you may have *Lua modules*, which in their turn may re-export the C modules' functions for API calls.

    As an example, see the following modules from the `ckit` package:
-   * [ckit/lib.c][CModule] - a C submodule.
+   * [ckit/lib.c][CModule] - a C module.
 Here we have one internal function (`ckit_func()`) and export another function (`luaopen_ckit_lib()`) which uses `ckit_func()`.
    * [ckit/init.lua][LuaCModule] - a Lua module.
-Here we load the C submodule with `require('ckit.lib')` and then re-export it as `cfunc` function for API calls.
+Here we load the C module with `require('ckit.lib')` and then re-export it as `cfunc` function for API calls.
 Also, we have a Lua function (`func()`) that uses the exported C function from `ckit.lib`, and we export this Lua function as